Hilbert modular form: Definition

-Unlike the modular form case, no extra condition is needed for the cusps because of Koecher's principle.
+If $F=\mathbb{Q}$ then one has to also add an extra boundedness condition at the cusps; however for larger fields $F$ this condition is automatically satisfied because of Koecher's principle.

 History

 These modular forms, for real quadratic fields, were first treated in the 1901 Göttingen University Habilitationsschrift of Otto Blumenthal.
 There he mentions that David Hilbert had considered them initially in work from 1893-4, which remained unpublished.
 Blumenthal's work was published in 1903.
 For this reason Hilbert modular forms are now often called Hilbert-Blumenthal modular forms.

 The theory remained dormant for some decades; Erich Hecke appealed to it in his early work, but major interest in Hilbert modular forms awaited the development of complex manifold theory.